thezem/ProxyAsVpn/readme.md

 #####

-put below url in "proxies" array or use your server url provided by your hosting service
+put below url in "proxyServer" in config.js or use your server url provided by your hosting service